Qriva/MonoBehaviourTree/README.md

 > **Implementation note:** All nodes and variables are in fact components, but they are invisible in inspector window.
 > It is recommended to use separate empty game object to build the tree - this make it easier to create prefabs and avoid unnecessary unknown problems.

 Most of nodes has additional properties that you can change.
 To do this select the node and list of options will show up in **MonoBehaviourTree component inspector** section (standard component inspector).
+When node setup is not valid, error icon will be shown next to the node.
+By default error is displayed if one of variable references is set to "None".
+You can create custom validation rules in your own nodes, see [Node API section](#node-api).

 ### Editor Window Features
 Right click on empty space to create new node.
 To connect nodes click on in/out handler (black dot on top and bottom of node), then drag and drop it above another node.
 In case node cannot have more than one child (decorator) the connection will be overridden by the new one.